 On P518L14 (CID #20141):

 represents the center frequency of the portion of the PPDU transmitted in frequency segment iSeg.
-Table 21-7 (Center frequency of the portion of the PPDU transmitted in frequency segment iSeg) shows as a function of the channel starting frequency and dot11CurrentChannel- Width (see Table 21-22 (Fields to specify VHT channels)) where fCH,start, fP20,idx , fP40,idx , and fP80,idx are given in Equation (21-4), Equation (21-5), Equation (21-7), and Equation (21- 9), respectively.
+Table 21-7 (Center frequency of the portion of the PPDU transmitted in frequency segment iSeg) shows as a function of the channel starting frequency, dot11CurrentChannel- Width (see Table 21-22 (Fields to specify VHT channels)) and CH_BANDWIDTH, where fCH,start, fP20,idx , fP40,idx , and fP80,idx are given in Equation (21-4), Equation (21-5), Equation (21-7), and Equation (21- 9), respectively.
+Note that for HE STAs operating in 6GHz, channel starting frequency is 5.94GHz, the valid range for dot11CurrentChannelCenterFrequencyIndex0 and dot11CurrentChannelCenterFrequencyIndex1 is 1 to 253 (27.3.22.2(Channel allocation in the 6GHz band)).

 On P521L27 (CID #20145):

 NFieldTone Table 27-16 (Number of modulated subcarriers and guard interval duration values for HE PPDU fields) summarizes the various values of NFieldTone as a function of bandwidth per frequency segment.
-In the case of an HE OFDMA PPDU, the NFieldTone value of HE-STF, HE-LTF and Data fields is variable, and is determined by which RUs of the current full bandwidth are transmitted in the PPDU.

 Please remove entries corresponding to HE-STF, HE-LTF and Data fields in Table 27-16.